bigjohnson/8052Explorer/README.md

 - P3_1 transmit data to pc, connect it to the rx of a 5v TTL usb serial converter.

+Serial port speed is fixed ad selectable from some values in combination with oscillator frequency.

-Connect to pc from the serial line and has a menu with some apps that you can choose with a single key press:
+Connect to pc from the serial, at the same serial speed of the compiled firmware, line and after reset the micro should compare a menu with some apps that you can choose with a single key press:

 - 0, 1, 2 or 3 to change pin ports status 1/0.
 - c dump code memory.